 Well, by now, I assume you’ve already figured that OptimizePress is only a page builder.
 It turns out they don’t offer supplementary hosting services.
-That means you first have to register a domain name and secure hosting from a third-party provider, before ultimately leveraging the OptimizePress page builder.
+That means you have first to register a domain name and secure hosting from a third-party provider, before ultimately leveraging the OptmizePress page builder.

 Ok, hang on a minute now.
 Why would you even want to go through all that just to use a page builder?
 And is OptimizePress 3.0 any good in the first place?

 Well, here’s the thing about OptimizePress 3.0.
 Many users report that it’s no ordinary page builder.
 Apart from a user-friendly drag and drop page editor, it reportedly offers an array of high-converting landing page templates, a well-streamlined customization process, tested opt-in forms, premium integrations, solid membership support, plus responsive coding.

 So, in a way, OptimizePress 3.0 seems like a conversion plugin for WordPress with everything you might need under one roof.
 You don’t need to get yourself additional plugins for webinar registrations, sales pages, opt-in forms, or lead generation.

 Quite a solid reputation OptimizePress 3.0 has there, I admit.
 But, can it truly live up to your expectations?